ashrafmoid/OJApiLayer/README.md

 #### TODO
 * Add memory limitation on each container, recording execution time for each test case
-* Proper distinction in submission result like compilation error, time limit exceeded
 * Scaling kafka consumer with multithreaded consumption
 * Authentication for resources related to a user visible to him
 * Prometheus and grafana support
 * Minimum UI support to run from browser rather than postman
 * dockerise the complete project with DB support included (see if kafka can be included as well)
-* swagger integration for documentation

 #### Filter APIs